lptekdev/VMware-Exporter/README.md

  - Host total CPUs
  - Host total memory

-The exporter caches all the values, but collection interval can be adjusted/defined.
+The exporter caches all the values, and collection interval must be adjusted/defined (in seconds).
 For that, you use the vsphere.properties file to set the username, password, vCenter and the interval for the collection of the metrics.

 ## Run as container
 The exporter can run locally and as a docker container.
 A docker compose file is also present in this repository, as the Dockerfile to build the docker image.